backdrop-contrib/slick/README.txt

 To create Slick grid or multiple rows carousel, there are 3 options:

 1. One row grid managed by library:
-   Visit admin/config/media/slick,
+   Visit "admin/config/media/slick",
    Edit current optionset, and set slidesToShow > 1, and Rows and slidesperRow = 1

 2. Multiple rows grid managed by library:
-   Visit admin/config/media/slick,
+   Visit "admin/config/media/slick",
    Edit current optionset, and set slidesToShow = 1, Rows > 1 and slidesPerRow > 1

 3. Multiple rows grid managed by Module:
-   Visit admin/structure/views/view/slick_x/edit/block_grid from slick_example,
+   Visit "admin/structure/views/view/slick_x/edit/block_grid" at slick_example,
    Be sure to install the Slick example sub-module first.
    Requires skin "Grid", and set
    slidesToShow, Rows and slidesPerRow = 1.